ludeeus/integration_blueprint/README.md

 user, but as a "blueprint" that custom component developers can build upon, to make more awesome stuff.

+This blueprint uses ['sampleclient'](https://github.com/ludeeus/sampleclient) to simulate what you actually might use in your integration.

+HAVE FUN! 😎

 ## Why?

 This is simple, by having custom_components look (README + structure) the same